If you do not want to become pregnant soon after having a baby, you need to choose an effective method of contraception.

 Choosing contraception after giving birth

-To make your decision, ask your doctor or a nurse about:
+To make your decision about what contraception method best suits you after giving birth, ask your doctor or a nurse about:

 - what methods are available